CHIELDOnline/CHIELD/docs/help/Help_CausalLinkSpecifications.md

 See the page on [adding data to CHIELD](Help_AddingData.html) for information on how to create these formats.

+If you think the specification could be improved, you could [raise an issue](https://github.com/CHIELDOnline/CHIELD/issues/new) (requires a free GitHub account).

 # Documents

 In CHIELD, Causal links are grouped under **documents**.
 These will usually be published journal articles.